 Young people form relationships in their neighbourhoods, schools and social media which can be violent and abusive.
 Parents and carers often have little influence over these contexts, which can undermine parent-child relationships.

 The Partner Agency Information Sharing form is now ‘live’ on the Devon and Cornwall Police external website.
+Please note that this does not replace safeguarding referrals being made for an individual child or children.
 This portal is an easily accessible way for our Partners to share information about Vulnerability and Crime.

 Any professional who believes a child or adult is vulnerable or being exploited can use this form to provide intelligence or information that they think Devon and Cornwall Police should be aware of.
 If you’ve witnessed something that could be relevant to vulnerability or exploitation do not ignore it, please report it.
 Intelligence submitted via this form could include a variety of points such as; information about a concerning incident, suspicious activity, an unusual exchange between two or more people or something that makes you feel uncomfortable.